rancher/docs/content/rke/latest/en/upgrades/_index.md

 After RKE has deployed Kubernetes, you can upgrade the versions of the components in your Kubernetes cluster, the [definition of the Kubernetes services]({{<baseurl>}}/rke/latest/en/config-options/services/) or the [add-ons]({{<baseurl>}}/rke/latest/en/config-options/add-ons/).

 The default Kubernetes version for each RKE version can be found in [the RKE release notes](https://github.com/rancher/rke/releases/).
+RKE v1.x should be used.

 You can also select a newer version of Kubernetes to install for your cluster.